aquasecurity/trivy/docs/docs/compliance/compliance.md

 ### Command Platforms

-The list of platforms that support this command , name should be taken from this list [Platforms](#compliance-platform)
+The list of platforms that support this command.
+Name should be taken from this list [Platforms](#compliance-platform)

 ### Command Config Files